 - Install the barrier as close as possible to where the construction activities are happening.
 If you can identify the area at which the sediment is entering the water, install the barrier as close as possible to that area.

 - The barrier shall be kept in place until all construction has been completed.

 - The silt curtain shall be anchored to the shoreline to prevent sediment from bypassing the barrier.

-- Steel post must be installed to secure the barrier in place.
+- Steel posts must be installed to secure the barrier in place.
 Space them 10 feet center to center.
-When the barrier is higher than 8 feet, the spacing shall be closer.
+When the barrier is higher than eight feet, the spacing shall be closer.

 - If unable to drive posts, use float devices attached to the silt curtain.